ASP Annual Awards

 Our most prestigious award, the Catherine Wolfe Bruce Gold Medal, was established in 1889 by Catherine Wolfe Bruce, an American philanthropist and patroness of astronomy.
 The Bruce has been awarded annually by the ASP to a professional astronomer in recognition of a lifetime of outstanding achievement and contributions to astrophysics research and is one of the most important awards in the field.

-Nominations are accepted through March 1 of each year and resumed in 2021.
-Please note the new nomination and distribution schedule on each individual Awards page.
+Nominations are accepted through March 1 of each year.
+However we extended the deadline to nominate in 2022 through March 15.
+The nomination and distribution schedule can be found on each individual Awards page.
+We recommend reading the Guidelines for each Award in advance of the submission deadline.
 Most of the awards are open for nominations from the public unless specified.
 Announcements are made early Summer of each year.